PaulRBerg/prb-proxy/CONTRIBUTING.md

 Feel free to dive in!
 [Open](https://github.com/PaulRBerg/prb-proxy/issues/new) an issue, [start](https://github.com/PaulRBerg/prb-proxy/discussions/new) a discussion, or submit a PR.

+Please note that this project is released with a [Contributor Code of Conduct](docs/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Pre Requisites

 You will need the following software on your machine: